Medium-lift launch vehicle: Soviet Union and Russia

 The Soviet R-7 family was based on the world's first intercontinental ballistic missile (ICBM).
 Sputnik was a small-lift derivative that carried the first satellite into orbit, and the R-7 design quickly grew in capacity, with Luna launching in 1958.
 The 1960s saw the R-7 series continue to develop, with Vostok 1 carrying the first human into space, Voskhod carrying multiple crew members, and the first Soyuz.
-As of 2025, Soyuz variants are still operational and have launched over 1,100 times.
+As of 2026, Soyuz variants are still operational and have launched over 1,100 times.
 The R-7 family has launched more times than any other family of orbital rockets.

 United States

 The first US medium-lift vehicle was a purpose-built orbital launch vehicle, the Saturn I. Saturn I first launched in 1961, and the Saturn family would eventually grow into the heavy-lift Saturn IB and the super-heavy lift Saturn V.

 ICBM-derived launch vehicles for the US include the Atlas, Titan, and Delta families.

 Atlas-Centaur launched in 1962 and marked the first use of a Centaur upper stage.
 As of 2025, the derivative Atlas V is still operational; Centaur has seen extensive use on multiple vehicles and is operational on the Atlas V and Vulcan vehicles.

 Titan II GLV carried the Gemini spacecraft.
 The family was further developed into Titan III which utilized solid rocket boosters (SRBs), and in 1989, the heavy-lift Titan IV.

 Medium-lift versions of the Delta family include Delta II which utilized up to nine SRBs, and the Delta IV which could use optional SRBs or three first-stage cores as a heavy variant.

 SpaceX introduced the Falcon 9 in 2010, designed to be a partially reusable launch vehicle.
 Falcon 9 underwent iterative upgrades and completed the first propulsive landing of an orbital rocket stage in 2015.
 SpaceX then began regularly reusing first stages.
-In 2022, Falcon 9 broke the record of 47 launches in one year held by Soyuz-U. Falcon 9 launched 91 times in 2023 and 132 times in 2024.
+In 2022, Falcon 9 broke the record of 47 launches in one year held by Soyuz-U. Falcon 9 has since continued to set new launch cadence records, launching 165 times in 2025.